lyteword/chspurgeon-tod/volume-4/psalm-88.md

 (f) His former righteousness to them would be forgotten.

-3\.The plea founded upon these consequences,—"Wilt thou", etc. It cannot be that thy praise for grace shown to thy people can be lost, and none can render it but themselves.
-"Then what wilt thou do unto thy great name?"— *G.R.*
+3\.
+The plea founded upon these consequences,—"Wilt thou", etc. It cannot be that thy praise for grace shown to thy people can be lost, and none can render it but themselves.
+"Then what wilt thou do unto thy great name?"— *G. R.*

 **Verse 13.**

-1\.Blessings delayed to prayer,—"Unto thee", etc.
+1\.
+Blessings delayed to prayer,—"Unto thee", etc.

-2\.Blessings anticipated by prayer,—"in the morning", etc. Daily mercies anticipated by morning prayers.— *G.R.*
+2\.
+Blessings anticipated by prayer,—"in the morning", etc. Daily mercies anticipated by morning prayers.— *G. R.*

 **Verse 13.** (*last clause* ).—The advantages of early morning prayer meetings.

 **Verse 14.**

-1\.Afflictions are mysterious though just.
+1\.
+Afflictions are mysterious though just.

-2\.Just though mysterious.— *G.R.*
+2\.
+Just though mysterious.— *G. R.*

 **Verse 14.** Solemn enquiries, to be followed by searching examinations, by sorrowful confessions, stern self denials, and sweet restorations.

 **Verse 15.**

-1\.The afflictions of the righteous may be long continued though severe.
+1\.
+The afflictions of the righteous may be long continued though severe.
 "I am afflicted, etc., from my youth up."

-2\.Severe though long continued.
+2\.
+Severe though long continued.

 (a) Painful,—"afflicted."